Nutrition and Biomedicine (Master of Science)

 - Human/animal physiology

-- Laboratory practical performance (e.g. in biochemistry, microbiology; human/animal physiology, biology).
+- Laboratory practical courses (e.g. in biochemistry, microbiology; human/animal physiology, biology)

-Applicants who have achieved at least 50 points will receive confirmation that they have passed the aptitude assessment.
+Applicants who have achieved at least 50 points have passed the aptitude test.

-Applicants who have achieved less than 40 points fail the aptitude assessment.
+Applicants who have achieved less than 40 points have failed the aptitude test.

-The detailed admission process is described in appendix 2a (without TUM-Test), 2b and 3 (with TUM-Test) within the Academic and Examination Regulations of the program.
+The application procedures are described in Appendix 2a (without TUM-Test) and 2b and 3 (with TUM-test) of the Academic and Examination Regulations of the program.

 - Curriculum